 Actual is a relative term when it comes to business value delivered by a SAFe PI Objective.
 We had a discussion about this a couple of weeks ago in an Implementing SAFe class and I promised a blog post about this.
 Here it goes.

 Planned Business Value – Making sure Business Owners and the Agile Team are on the same page

 Let’s start from the basics though.
 PI (Program Increment) Objectives are used as a “back briefing” mechanism by Agile Teams on an Agile Release Train to share their plan for the PI and validate that they are indeed focusing on the highest priorities and are planning to deliver objectives that will be valuable for the business.

-Business Owners (Business Executive, Product Management, System Architect) circulate between teams during PI Planning and score each PI Objective on a scale of 1..10 based on business value they ASSUME will be delivered in case this PI Objective is accomplished in the PI.
+Business Owners (Business Executive, Product Management, System Architect) circulate between teams during PI Planning and score each PI Objective on a scale of 1..10 based on the business value they ASSUME will be delivered in case this PI Objective is accomplished in the PI.

 This becomes the “Planned Business Value (BV)” for that objective.

 Actual Business Value – Assessing Business Value based on a Demo of a real solution

 Later on, during PI Inspect & Adapt (or earlier during System Demos) the same Business Owners circulate between the teams and score each of these PI Objectives again, this time on “Actual Business Value (BV)”.

 What does Actual mean here?
 Well, in most cases the evaluation is based on seeing a demo of a working solution and still making ASSUMPTIONS about what the actual value would be when the solution meeting this objective will be released and available to real users/customers.

 Sorry, but while being much closer, that’s still not ACTUAL business value.